166th (Mickleover) Derby Scout Group

 (behind the Swimming Pool)

 is a totally voluntary organisation.
-That means that the Leaders do not
+That means that the Regular Volunteers do not

 get paid a single penny for all the time that they put into Scouting.

 Most of them have full-time jobs and many of them use some of their

 employments annual leave to run activities such as camps.
 Meeting

 nights take a lot of advance planning, so do the numerous activities

 The end result is that being a Scout Regular Volunteers costs that person not only a lot time, but a lot of money as well.

 It is the responsibility of ALL Parents and Carers to support the Regular Volunteers by helping them:

 Raise money for all the activities and equipment that your child needs to enjoy the comprehensive programmes that the Group has.
 Provide transport to activities when requested.
 Provide help to look after the children on activities where a ratio of Adults to Children needs to be higher than on normal meeting nights.